 The buttermilk used in this recipe adds moisture and tang while providing essential nutrients such as calcium and vitamin D. Because the dough doesn’t need to rise, there’s no need for added sugars to feed yeast, which is common in many bread recipes.
 This makes soda bread a good choice for those looking to reduce their sugar intake.

-For another quick and easy recipe, try this Creamette Mac and Cheese Recipe, which also comes together in no time with simple ingredients
+Explore the quick and easy Creamette Mac and Cheese Recipe, which also comes together in no time with simple ingredients

 Ingredients Overview for Mary Berry’s Soda Bread Recipe